Homesteading Family Logo

 Whether we’re pressure canning homemade bone broth or our favorite beef stew, water bath canning the crunchiest pickles ever, dehydrating our favorite fruit leather, or freeze-drying our surplus of farm-fresh eggs, there’s nothing worse than having the harvest come in from the garden, only to realize you’re out of a pivotal supply.

-We like to use this time of year, before or after the garden has been planted, but certainly before the harvest is ready to come in to be preserved, to take inventory of all our canning supplies and get our stores topped off to ensure we don’t run out of an important item just as our crops are ready for preserving.
+We like to use this time of year, before or after the garden has been planted, but certainly before the harvest is ready to come in to be preserved, to take inventory of all our canning and favorite freeze-drying supplies and get our stores topped off to ensure we don’t run out of an important item just as our crops are ready for preserving.

 You work so hard all spring and summer to grow a garden and bring an abundance of food into the home for your family.
 One of the reasons we’re so passionate about preserving food is because we love to reap the benefits of the garden all year, even during the months when it’s no longer productive.